philipp-baumann/simplerspec/README.md

 # simplerspec

 The simplerspec package aims to facilitate spectra and additional data handling and model development for spectroscopy applications such as FT-IR soil spectroscopy.
 Different helper functions are designed to create a data and modeling workflow.
 Data inputs and outputs are stored in `R` objects with specific data structures.
-The following steps are covered in the current version of the package:
+The following features are covered in the current version of the package:

-1. Read spectral data from text files (`.csv`) and Bruker OPUS binary files
+1. `read_opus_univ`: Read spectra and metadata from Bruker OPUS binary files
-2. Average spectra for replicate scans
+2. `gather_spc`: Gather spectra and metadata from list into a tibble object (list-columns)
-3. Detect and remove outlier spectra based on robust PCA
+4. `resample_spc`: Resample spectra to new wavenumber intervals
-4. Resample spectra to new wavenumber intervals
+2. `average_spc`: Average spectra for replicate scans
-5. Perform pre-processing of spectra
+5. `preprocess_spc`: Perform pre-processing of spectra
-6. Join chemical and spectral data sets
+6. `join_chem_spc`: Join chemical and spectral data sets by `sample_id`
-7. Perform calibration sampling and Partial Least Squares (PLS) regression modeling
+7. `fit_pls`: Perform model tuning and evaluation based Partial Least Squares (PLS) regression
-8. Predict chemical properties from a list of calibrated models and new soil spectra
+8. `predict_from_spc`: Predict multiple chemical properties from a list of calibrated models and new soil spectra

 # Installation